-To celebrate their fiftieth wedding anniversary last year, a friend and her husband took a weeklong sailing vacation in the British Virgin Islands.
+To celebrate their fiftieth wedding anniversary, a friend and her husband took a weeklong sailing vacation in the British Virgin Islands.
 Although they hired an experienced captain to pilot the 39-foot Catamaran, my thoughts at the time were, “I’d never do that!”
-Perhaps I’ve watched too many adventure movies, such as The Perfect Storm or read too many articles about some hapless individual getting lost at sea.
+Perhaps I’ve watched too many adventure movies, such as The Perfect Storm, or read too many articles about some hapless individual getting lost at sea.

 Another friend loves to sail and owns her own sailboat, which she singlehandedly maneuvers on Northwestern Pennsylvania lakes.
 Sailing, she says, calms her spirit and gets her mind off her worries.